Planning for Surgery

 Community cats (unsocialized or unowned) cats must arrive in a trap with a towel, blanket or sheet covering them before entering.
-If a cat is brought in anything other than a humane trap, a transfer fee will be applied.
-Additionally, we require that each cat leaves after surgery in a trap.
-If one is not provided, carriers can purchased at the clinic.
+If a cat is brought in anything other than a humane trap, we will not see your animal.

 Please, never cover the trap with a plastic bag or any material that could cause the cat to suffocate.
 Covering the trap helps to keep the cat calm.
 All feral cats will receive an eartip.
 Ear tipping is the universal sign of an altered community cat.
 While the cat is sedated for the spay or neuter surgery, a small portion is removed from the tip of the left ear in a straight line cut.
 The procedure is swift and painless and healing is rapid.

 - One or two feral cats at a time do not require an appointment (Mondays and Tuesday only until further notice)